 The membrane voltage time course \(v_j^t\) of the neuron \(j\) is given by:

-whereby \(W_{ji}^\mathrm{out}\) are the output synaptic weights and \(z_i^{t-1}\) are the recurrent presynaptic spike state variables.
+where \(W_{ji}^\text{out}\) is the output synaptic weight matrix and \(z_i^{t-1}\) is the recurrent presynaptic spike state variable.

 Descriptions of further parameters and variables can be found in the table below.